-PM{2.5} filter samples collected by the North Coast AQMD and Monterey Bay Air Resources District are weighed by staff at the Air District's laboratory.
+$PM{2.5}$ filter samples collected by the North Coast AQMD and Monterey Bay Air Resources District are weighed by staff at the Air District's laboratory.
 The Air District, however, is not the Primary Quality Assurance Organization (PQAO) for these samples.
-Therefore, the PM{2.5} concentration data are sent back to the collecting agencies for their review, data validation, and certification.
+Therefore, the $PM{2.5}$ concentration data are sent back to the collecting agencies for their review, data validation, and certification.
 The Air District is the certifying agency for samples collected within the Air District jurisdiction only.

-Minimum Monitoring Requirements for Collocated PM{2.5}
+Minimum Monitoring Requirements for Collocated PM2.5

-In 2021, the Air District operated 17 primary PM{2.5} monitors (SLAMS and SPMs); these primary monitors were all MetOne BAM continuous FEMs (method 170).
-EPA requires collocation at 15% of the sites (round up) which equates to three collocated monitors, the first and third collocated monitors must be an FRM and the second must be the same FEM method as the primary monitor (see 40 CFR Part 58 Appendix A, §3.2.3).
-In 2021, the Bay Area had three sites with collocated PM{2.5} monitors, San Jose-Jackson and Concord with FEM-primary and FRM-collocated, and Vallejo with a FEM/FEM primary/collocated pair, as shown in Table 2.9 below.
-Historically, the San Jose-Jackson, Concord and Vallejo sites have had some of the highest PM{2.5} design values in the Bay Area, which is why these sites were selected for collocated monitoring.
-The Air District installed an FRM at Concord on February 8, 2019 to meet this requirement.
+In 2022, the Air District operated 17 primary PM2.5 monitors (SLAMS and SPMs); these primary monitors were all MetOne BAM continuous FEMs (method 170).
+EPA requires collocation at 15% of the sites (round up) which equates to three collocated monitors, the first and third collocated monitors must be an FRM and the second must be the same FEM method as the primary monitor (see 40 CFR part 58, appendix A, §3.2.3).
+In 2022, the Bay Area had three sites with collocated PM2.5 monitors, San Jose-Jackson and Concord with FEM-primary and FRM-collocated, and Vallejo with a FEM/FEM primary/collocated pair, as shown in Table 2.9 below.
+Historically, the San Jose-Jackson, Concord and Vallejo sites have had some of the highest PM2.5 design values in the Bay Area, which is why these sites were selected for collocated monitoring.